Fifth Air Force: Korean War

 In 1950, Fifth Air Force was called upon again, becoming the main United Nations Command combat air command during the Korean War, and assisted in bringing about the Korean Armistice Agreement that formally ended the war in 1953.

 In the early morning hours of 25 June, North Korea launched a sudden, all-out attack against the south.
 Reacting quickly to the invasion, Fifth Air Force units provided air cover over the skies of Seoul.
 The command transferred to Seoul on 1 December 1950, remaining in South Korea until 1 September 1954.

 In this first Jet War, units assigned to the Fifth Air Force racked up an unprecedented 14.5 to 1 victory ratio.
 By the time the truce was signed in 1953, Fifth Air Force had flown over 625,000 missions, downing 953 North Korean and Chinese aircraft, while close air support accounted for 47 percent of all enemy troop casualties.

 Thirty-eight fighter pilots were identified as aces, including Lieutenant Colonel James Jabara, America's first jet ace; and Captain Joseph McConnell, the leading Korean War ace with 16 confirmed victories.
 Additionally, four Medals of Honor were awarded to Fifth Air Force members.
 One other pilot of note was Marine Major John Glenn, who flew for Fifth Air Force as part of an exchange program.

 With the end of combat in Korea, Fifth Air Force returned to normal peacetime readiness Japan in 1954.
+It was estimated that she had 1200 killed in action and 368 wounded during this war.